MCBE-Speedrunning/mcbe.wtf/content/resources/rs-calculator.md

 The first 4 are just straight line directions (you have to go to those coordinates or further to unload the falling block when you die)

-The last 4 are diagonal coodinates (you have to go those coordinates or further to unload the falling block when u die)
+The last 4 are diagonal coordinates (you have to go to those coordinates or further to unload the falling block when u die)

 <form class="rs-calc">
     <label>